 Castello del Poggio Moscato d'Asti

 The estate lies entirely within the Monferrato area in the Province of Asti, one of Piedmonts finest wine zones.
 80% of its vineyards are in the district of Portacomaro, whilst 20% are at Costigliole dAsti.
-The Monferrato is quite unlike any other viticultural region: here the vineyards alternate with woodland and fields, and there is great variation in the zones hillsides, even in the colour of their soils.
+The Monferrato is quite unlike any other viticultural region: here the vineyards alternate with woodland and fields, and there is great variation in the zones hillsides, even in the color of their soils.

-It takes its name from the medieval stronghold that dominates it, and which once belonged to the noble Bunis family.
+The estate takes its name from the medieval stronghold that dominates it, and which once belonged to the noble Bunis family.
 Its northern part is today still referred to, in dialect, as the Val del Temp (which means Valley of the Temple) because the Templars had properties there, as testified by the Codex Astensis, the only authenticated record of events in Asti during the Middle Ages.
-The last surviving member of the Bunis family left the estate in his will to the Bishop of Acqui who often summered there in the 18th century.
+The last surviving member of the Bunis family left the estate in his will to the Bishop of Acqui, who often summered there in the 18th century.

 CLIMATE AND SOIL